Dalmacar/Well_log_microbit/README.md

 This project demonstrates how to simulate and visualize a **well log (Gamma Ray)** using BBC micro:bit devices, a robotic car, and Python.

 ---
+## 👩‍🔬 Authors

+This project was developed by:

+- Dalma Cerro Arrieta
+- Mariella El Khoury
+- Pallavi Sahu
+---

 ## 🌍 Why This Project Matters